One thing was on Jesse's mind on the drive home from the lab.

 Jesse quickly noticed the presence of Gus as well and pulled off his headphones.
 His eyes went from Gus straight to Walt.

 "Hello, Gus," Walt greeted, projecting his voice towards the entrance.
-"It's nice to see you."
+"Nice to see you stopping by."
 He glanced at Jesse and found the younger man's eyes locked on him.
 He saw the fear in Jesse's eyes and raised his hand to him, as if silently telling him to be calm.
-Don't be afraid.

 Jesse's tempered himself but remained on edge.
 There was something about Gus that always made him apprehensive.
 Walt always stayed incredibly calm and he tried to convince himself to feel the same.

 "Nice to see you both as well."
 Gus's eyes moved around the lab slowly as if looking for anything amiss.
 "It's been a while, I have to say."
 His eyes scanned each piece of equipment before he then looked back at Walt.
 "Walter.
 May we have a word privately please?
-Unless of course, I'm interrupting something time sensitive."
+Unless of course, I'm interrupting something."

 After a brief hesitation, Walt started to pull off his gloves.
 "No, of course.
 Just give him a minute and I'll be right there."
 He gestured at Jesse to come to his station.
 "Jesse."